-Eighth grade Social Studies leaves the ancient past and turns to an exploration of to our country’s origins.
+Eighth grade Social Studies leaves the ancient past and turns to an exploration of our country’s origins.
 Students study the first expeditions of the United States, the pilgrimages that formed our nation, The French Indian War, the American Revolution, Civil War, and World War eras.
 The culminating experience for 8th grade students is the Washington DC trip, where they retrace the stories and steps of our Country’s remarkable history.

 Presentation School strives to teach and guide students on responsible technology use to ensure that wisdom grows along with skill.